 You go back down where you came from.
 The ascent to the Col de la Forclaz is short and it is even possible to avoid it to reach the valley on the Mont-Blanc Express train.

 The descent from the col is pure pleasure.
 On an excellent surface, you let yourself go at speeds that can easily exceed 80 kph between rare switchbacks.
-7 km from Martigny, you join the circuit of the 2020 world championships again and this is where you realize that the fastest riders will surely exceed 100kph to win the rainbow jersey...
+7 km from Martigny, you join the circuit of the 2020 world championships again and this is where you realize that the fastest riders will have surely exceeded 100kph to win the rainbow jersey...

 The stats: 73 km and 2900m of climbing.
 One for the col collectors, who can extend their stay in the region to tackle more climbs: Col du Lein, Col des Planches, Sanetsch, Croix de Coeur… and many others.
-In collaboration with the local tourism board, we designed a tour with hotel, GPS file and telephone assistance which allows you to tick all these passes off your list in 4 days and 3 nights from Martigny.
+In collaboration with the local tourism board, we designed a self-guided tour with hotel, GPS file and telephone assistance which allows you to tick all these passes off your list in 4 days and 3 nights from Martigny.
 Perfect for an extended weekend with your cycling friends...
 More information: www.visitvalais.ch/legendaryvalaispasses

 The Petite Forclaz: a tough climb for the UCI World Road Championships